s0enke/ruempler.eu/source/_posts/code-reviews-with-git-color-diffs.md

 ---
-title: Easier Code reviews with Git Colored Moves
+title: Easier Code reviews with Git Colored Move Diffs
 date: 2024-01-01
 ---

 Code reviews can be very time-consuming.
 Especially if you are reviewing a lot of code changes.
 Often, code changes are simple refactorings, such as extracting code into methods/functions or moving code around.
-These changes are more or less irrelevant for the reviewer, since they usually don't change the behavior of the code.
-As reviewer, one still wants to make sure that code hasn't been changed during the code move.
+These changes are more or less irrelevant for the review, since they usually don't change the behavior of the code.
+As a reviewer, one still wants to make sure that code hasn't been changed during the code move.

 <!--more-->